Drinking Milk During Pregnancy – Is It Good?

 Precautions and Tips

-While drinking milk is beneficial in pregnancy, there are few things one must remember while consuming milk.
+While drinking milk is beneficial in pregnancy, there are few things one must remember while consuming milk or other dairy products.

-Consume dairy foods such as yoghurt as a form of an afternoon snack.
+Consume dairy products such as yoghurt as an afternoon snack.
 Have milk with a bowl of cereal for a fuller breakfast.
 Low-fat cheese is a great spread on sandwiches and with salads.

 Avoid unpasteurized milk and dairy products made out of it.

 This is a myth.
-Drinking milk or saffron milk doesn’t affect the complexion of a baby.
+Drinking milk or saffron milk won’t affect the complexion of your baby.
 The complexion depends entirely on the genes inherited from the parents.

-According to a Canadian Medical Association Journal research, pregnant mothers who consumed less than one cup of milk a day during pregnancy delivered smaller babies as compared to those who consumed more than one cup.
-The observation was that the birth weight of the baby went up by 41grams for every cup of milk consumed by the mothers.
-Mothers who are calcium-deficient due to low consumption of milk experience a loss of bone mass during pregnancy as the foetus absorbs calcium from the mother for development.
+Pregnant women who consume less than one cup of milk a day during pregnancy may have smaller babies as compared to those who consumed more than one cup.
+Pregnant women who are calcium-deficient due to low consumption of milk experience a loss of bone mass during pregnancy as the foetus absorbs calcium from the mother for development.